sohidulIslam353/laravel-docker/README.md

-after cloning this project run
-**
-docker compose up -d --build
+After cloning this project , inside into this project and run ** docker compose up -d --build
 **